Language Placement Examinations

 Examinations for Students with Disabilities

-Individual arrangements can be made for disabled students unable to take examinations in the usual manner.
+Individual accommodations can be made for disabled students unable to take examinations in the usual manner.
 Disabled students are normally expected to take their exams with the rest of the class, with disability-related modifications as needed.
-Students with disabilities who require nonstandard administration should consult with their instructors and the Director of Center for Accessibility Resources & Disability Services about reasonable accommodations.
-Students should obtain copies of the Test Accommodations Form in Room 101 Altschul and return them at the beginning of each semester.
+Students with disabilities who require nonstandard exam administration should consult with their instructors and the Center for Accessibility Resources & Disability Services about reasonable accommodations.
+Eligible students should follow CARDS procedures regarding requesting accommodations and scheduling accommodated exams with CARDS.